Government cheese: History and impact

 The cheese was bought and stored by the government's Commodity Credit Corporation.
-Direct distribution of dairy products began in 1982 under the Temporary Emergency Food Assistance Program of the Food and Nutrition Service.
+Direct distribution of dairy products began in 1970s under the Temporary Emergency Food Assistance Program of the Food and Nutrition Service.
 According to the government, it "slices and melts well."
 The cheese was provided monthly, in unsliced block form, with generic product labeling and packaging.

 The cheese was often from food surpluses stockpiled by the government as part of milk price supports.
 Butter was also stockpiled and then provided under the same program.
 Some government cheese was made of kosher products.
 The cheese product is also distributed to victims of a natural disaster following a state of emergency declaration.

-Government cheese became an important topic for the press in the 1980s, when the press learned about the milk products that were being stored across the nation while millions of Americans felt food insecurity.
+Government cheese became an important topic for the press in the early 1980s, when the press learned about the milk products that were being stored across the nation while millions of Americans felt food insecurity.
+With no plans in place to release the dairy products for consumption, one representative from the United States Department of Agriculture remarked, "Probably the cheapest and most practical thing would be to dump it in the ocean."
 During the same time in the 1980s, President Ronald Reagan's administration cut the budget on the US federal food stamp program.